STUDENT RIGHTS AND RESPONSIBILITIES

 - Designate a student ineligible for student grant, loan, or scholarship.

 - Withdraw a student from all currently enrolled coursework without refund of tuition and fees.
-No student who has been suspended for disciplinary reasons shall be permitted on the College campus during the period of suspension without prior written approval from the Dean of Students or the Vice President for Student Services.
+No student who has been withdrawn for disciplinary reasons shall be permitted on the College campus during the period in which the student is ineligible to return without prior written approval from the Dean of Students or the Vice President for Student Services.

 - Educational discipline sanctions may include work assignments, essay writing, community service, behavioral contract, administrative referral, letter of apology, restitution, or other educational assignment.